pgEdge/pgedge-docs/pgedge_stylesheet.md

 - Release Notes
 - Developer Resources

+---

+After the TOC, a short introduction should describe the project; this can include what the project does, and very short descriptions of usage or who would benefit from using the project.
+After the introductory paragraph, include details about:

+Building from Source
+Simple Configuration Steps
+Using the Project
+Building the Documentation from Source

+The intention of the README file is to include enough information to get a user started, along with links to deeper information for a long-term user.

+README file content should be wrapped at 79 characters, with the exception of links and table cell content, which should all reside on the same line.

 At the end of each README file, include a second-level heading (## License) followed by the note: